Are you looking to improve image SEO on your website? When optimized properly, image search can bring many new visitors to your website.

 Alt text is also crucial for image SEO.
 It helps search engines understand the context of the image.

-Modern search engines can recognize an image and it’s content by using artificial intelligence.
+Modern search engines can recognize an image and its content by using artificial intelligence.
 However, they still rely on website owners to describe the image in their own words.

-Usually, alt text is not visible on your website.
-However if an image is broken or cannot be found, then your users will be able to see the alternate text with a broken image icon next to it.
+However, if an image is broken or can’t be found, then your users will be able to see the alternate text with a broken image icon next to it.

 The alt text is used to describe the image for search engines and screen readers.
 On the other hand, the caption is used to describe the image for all users.

-Alt text is not visible on your website while captions are visible below your images.
+Alt text is not visible on your website, while captions are visible below your images.

 The alt text is crucial for better image SEO on your website.
-The caption is optional and can be used only when you need to provide additional information about the image to website visitors.
+The caption is optional and can be used when you need to provide additional information about the image to website visitors.

 How to Add Alt Text, Title, and Caption to Images in WordPress